Social Media Marketing for Startups 4 – Your Editorial Calendar

 Don’t worry, we’ve got you covered.

-The likelihood is you’ve already got access to a calendar that holds all of the basics you need to create your editorial calendar — if you use Google Calendar to log important meetings or Asana to track your team’s progress on tasks.
-It just takes a little bit of adaptation to evolve a simple work calendar into a shared editorial calendar that allows you to create and share workflows for blogs, plot them on the timeline, and assign the writing, editing, and publishing.
+The likelihood is you’ve already got access to a calendar that holds all of the basics you need to create your editorial calendar.
+For example, you might already use Google Calendar to log important meetings or Asana to track your team’s progress on tasks.
+It just takes a little bit of adaptation to evolve a simple work calendar into a shared editorial calendar.
+Doing so will allow you to create and share workflows for blogs, plot them on the timeline, and assign the writing, editing, and publishing.

 If you don’t use tools like Google Suite or Asana (here’s why you probably should), then just a simple Excel spreadsheet will do the trick.

-You can create a dedicated workbook for the year and within the spreadsheet break it down to one tab per month.
-At Social INK we prefer Google Sheets to Excel — it’s a great way to keep a shared, online document.
-You don’t need to save it and pass it on via endless email chains, it just updates automatically!
+You can create a dedicated workbook for the year.
+Then, within the spreadsheet, break it down to one tab per month.
+At Social INK we prefer Google Sheets to Excel.
+We find it’s a great way to keep a shared, online document.
+You don’t need to save it and pass it on via endless email chains.
+It just updates automatically!

 And to make your life easier — here’s that ready-made editorial template we promised you could download.

 How to Fill an Editorial Calendar

 Of course, an editorial calendar is only as good as you make it.
 Even if your calendar has all the bells and whistles and a fancy colour scheme, you need to remember… Content is KING.

 Without content, an editorial calendar is like a beautiful plate, without cake.

 So, it’s good to have a clear idea of the goals and brand mission that you want your content to achieve.
 Every.
 Single.
 Post. on your calendar should move you closer to your goal.